telerik/blazor-docs/knowledge-base/grid-customize-hierarchy-expand-column-blazor-grid.md

 ## Solution

+By default, the hierarchy expand/collapse column in the Telerik UI for Blazor [Grid]({%slug grid-overview%}) is not declared in the markup like the other data-bound columns.
+It renders automatically when a `DetailTemplate` is added to the Grid.
+This built-in hierarchy expand/collapse column does not support being locked or other common configurations like managing its position, setting its width, or adding a title.

 To customize the hierarchy expand/collapse column, follow these steps:

-1. Hide the default hierarchy expand column using custom CSS.
-Refer to the Telerik documentation on [how to override theme styles](https://docs.telerik.com/blazor-ui/styling-and-themes/override-theme-styles).
+1. Hide the default hierarchy expand column using [custom CSS]({%slug themes-override%}).
-2. Add another column with a template for expanding and collapsing the detail templates based on the Grid state.
-The Grid's [templates documentation](https://docs.telerik.com/blazor-ui/components/grid/templates/column) and information on [expanding rows from code](https://docs.telerik.com/blazor-ui/components/grid/hierarchy#expand-rows-from-code) will be useful.
+2. Add another [column with a template]({%slug grid-templates-column%}) for expanding and collapsing the detail templates through the [Grid state]({%slug components/grid/features/hierarchy%}#expand-rows-from-code).
 3. Disable the data operations for this column if you have enabled them in the Grid (filtering, sorting, etc.)
 4. Manage the icon type in the custom hierarchy expand column based on the item's expanded state.
-5. Configure the custom hierarchy expand column as needed, such as managing its order within the `GridColumns` declaration or enabling the `ColumnMenu` to lock the column.
+5. Configure the custom hierarchy expand column as needed.
+For example, managing its order within the `GridColumns` declaration or enabling the `ColumnMenu` to lock the column.

 Here is a basic example demonstrating the approach: